Fisting: International Fisting Day

 In 2011, adult performers Jiz Lee and Courtney Trouble designated October 21 as "International Fisting Day" to promote visibility and to protest pornography companies' refusal to distribute films depicting fisting.

-In 2025, Fist Club Europe e.V. designated May 5 as a second date of observance for the holiday.
-Whereas the October observance addresses censorship and representation in pornography in the United States, the May observance "focuses on the lived practices of the global gay community."
+In 2025, Fist Club Europe e.V. designated May 5 as a second date of observance for the holiday, with a focus "on the lived practices of the global gay community."
 As the fifth day of the fifth month, May 5 (5/5) symbolizes the five fingers of each hand.